Compliance Resource Hub

 GPS Tracking Laws

-Tracking employees during work hours via a company-approved app on their mobile device is generally permissible.
+Tracking employees during work hours via a company-approved app on their mobile device is generally permissible when implemented properly.
 Legality depends on how tracking is implemented — employee consent and prior notice given, if tracking is limited to work hours, and whether it extends to personal devices.
 Requirements vary by state and are expanding.

 79.3%